Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 September 2025 14.27.11 UTC
+- WIB: Senin, 15 September 2025 15.34.34 UTC
-- WITA: Senin, 15 September 2025 15.27.11 UTC
+- WITA: Senin, 15 September 2025 16.34.34 UTC
-- WIT: Senin, 15 September 2025 16.27.11 UTC
+- WIT: Senin, 15 September 2025 17.34.34 UTC

 Kutipan Inspiratif:
-"Success is a state of mind.
-If you want success, start thinking of yourself as a success."
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: success
+Kategori: nature